Building Resilient Families and Communities

-A troubled family is defined by the Department for Communities and Local Government as a household where individuals may:
+A troubled family is defined by the Ministry of Housing, Communities and Local Government as a household where individuals may be:

-- be involved in crime and anti-social behaviour
+- Parents or children involved in crime or anti-social behaviour

 We believe that the term troubled families doesn’t reflect the focus or nature of our work.